Seabased: Cost-competitive renewable wave energy

-Seabased has a signed contract for 100 MW (close to USD $200 million) with TC’s Energy of Ghana and is currently in late, or final stage, negotiations with other customers for utility scale commercial contracts for an additional 100 MW / USD $200 million.
+Seabased has a signed contract for 100 MW (close to USD $200 million) with TC’s Energy of Ghana, pilot project plans in Sri Lanka and the Canary Islands, and is currently in late, or final stage, negotiations with other customers for utility scale commercial contracts for an additional 100 MW / USD $200 million.
 We are working with our partners on specific opportunities for multiple projects in the Caribbean, West Africa, the Mediterranean, the Indian sub-continent and South-East Asia; the combined pipeline potential is over USD $4.5 billion (over 2,500 MW).
 Our current visible opportunity is over USD $32 billion (over 18,000 MW).
 In addition, we are negotiating licensed production of non-core technology, in order to secure market access and enable Seabased to be highly competitive in certain regions.

 Within a few years, however, the continuing improvements in our technology and operations, investments in more efficient production, and the benefits to be derived from economy of scale, will enable us to offer competitively priced wave energy solutions to a substantially broader market.